 You can complain about the way in which an agency carried out its functions under the Government Information (Public Access) Act 2009 (GIPA Act).

 - the availability of an agency’s open access information

 - an agency’s response to an informal request for information

-- the content of an agency’s publication guide
+- the content of an agency’s agency information guide

 - an agency’s policies and procedures about access to information

-- the time taken by an agency to respond to a request for information
+- the time taken by an agency to respond to a request for information; and

 - an agency or person acting in a way that may indicate that an offence has been committed under the GIPA Act.